casper-network/docs/source/docs/casper/operators/becoming-a-validator/unbonding.md

 6. `public key`: The hexadecimal public key of the account's purse to withdraw.
 This key must match the secret key that signs the deploy and has to match the public key of a bid in the auction contract
 7. `amount`: The amount being withdrawn
 8. `unbond_purse` (optional): The purse to which the withdrawal amount will be remitted.
-Defaults to the main purse for the account if not provided
+Defaults to the main purse for the account if not provided.
+Find more details [here](../../concepts/accounts-and-keys.md#purse-uref)

 The command will return a deploy hash, which is needed to verify the deploy's processing results.